razorsjs/vue-next-jsx/packages/babel-plugin-vue-next-jsx/README.md

   }
 ```

-tips: use vue's renderSlot when your default slot have multiple root, or use <></> literal
+Tips: use vue's renderSlot when your default slot have multiple root, or use <></> literal

 example: